neil-vqa/data-viz/README.md

+The dataset of visualizations presented here are those dataset that got me really interested.
+Hence, this portfolio exists.

 ###### Food, food, food

 I really enjoy working with dataset involving food.
+Created using plotly.

 ![food-land-use](food.png)